phazelift/strings.js/README.md

-Strings.js
+strings.js
 ==========

 A flexible, robust and powerful Javascript string manipulation library, packed with the usual suspects and loads of very handy additions, written in Coffeescript, available for all.

-String.prototype is not affected by Strings.js
+String.prototype is not affected by strings.js

+You can also install with `npm install strings.js`

 General description:
 --------------------